aryan2bamane/learning-next/README.md

     I learned about how to use Suspense to stream only this component and immediately show the rest of the page's UI.
     - Learned to stream the whole page but that may lead to a longer loading time if one of the components has a slow data fetch.
     - Learned to stream only the component that has a slow data fetch and show the rest of the page's UI immediately.
     - Also learned create a staggered effect by streaming page sections.
-But *needs*  to create wrapper components.
+But _needs_ to create wrapper components.

 - ### Chapter 10: Partial Prerendering!
+  - **What is Partial Prerendering?**:
+    I learned about what partial prerendering is and how it can be used to improve the performance of my application.
+Next.js 14 introduced an experimental version of Partial Prerendering – a new rendering model that allows you to combine the benefits of static and dynamic rendering in the same route.
+- ### Chapter 11: Adding Search and Pagination!
+  - **Learned to use the Next.js APIs: useSearchParams, usePathname, and useRouter.**:
+    I learned about how to use the Next.js APIs: useSearchParams, usePathname, and useRouter to add search and pagination functionality to my application.
+  - **Implement search using URL search params.**:
+    I learned about how to implement search using URL search params.
+  - **How Debouncing Works**:
+    - **Trigger Event**: When an event that should be debounced (like a keystroke in the search box) occurs, a timer starts.
+    - **Wait**: If a new event occurs before the timer expires, the timer is reset.
+    - **Execution**: If the timer reaches the end of its countdown, the debounced function is executed.
+- ### Chapter 12: Mutating Data

 ---

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.